rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   The ISO-3166-1 country code.
 - coordinates: `String` (optional) A [@!RFC5870] "geo:" URI for the address.
 - timeZone: `String` (optional) Identifies the time zone this address is located in.
 This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
 Unknown time zone identifiers MAY be ignored by implementations.
+- contexts: `Context[Boolean]` (optional).
+  The contexts of the address information.
+In addition to the common contexts, allowed values are:
+  - `billing` An address to be used for billing.
+  - `postal` An address to be used for delivering physical items.
+  The value for each key in the object MUST be `true`.
+- label: `String` (optional).
+  A label describing the value in more detail.
 - isPreferred: Boolean (optional, default: false).
   Whether this Address is the preferred for its type.
 This SHOULD only be one per type.